-Evidence of good practice Targets for future lessons

-Encourage students to draw on

-insights from their own

-individual experiences and

-backgrounds?

-Make reference to real-life

-examples from current affairs?

-Promote opportunities for

-students to develop intercultural

-understanding?

-Encourage students to be

-globally engaged?

-Help students to see the "big

-picture" relevance of what they

-are studying?

-Try to ground abstract concepts

-in real-life examples?

-Explore contemporary global

-concerns such as development,

-conflict, rights, and the

-environment?

-Help students to appreciate the

-complexity and uncertainty

-associated with an issue or idea?

-Encourage students to see an

-issue/idea from multiple

-perspectives?
+In almost every lesson In the majority of lessons In an occasional lesson Not in this unit/topic Unsure encourage students to draw on insights from their own individual experiences and backgrounds? make reference to real-life examples from current affairs? promote opportunities for students to develop intercultural understanding? encourage students to be globally engaged? help students to see the "big picture" relevance of what they are studying? try to ground abstract concepts in real-life examples? explore contemporary global concerns such as development, conflict, rights, and the environment? help students to appreciate the complexity and uncertainty associated with an issue or idea? encourage students to see an issue/idea from multiple perspectives?

-Approaches to teaching: Teaching focused on effective teamwork and collaboration.
+2. d) Teaching focused on effective teamwork and collaboration